Pupil Premium and Service Premium 2016-17

 “It is for schools to decide how the Pupil Premium, allocated to schools per FSM student, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”

-Students who qualify for this funding have been allocated £935 each for the academic year 2015-16.
+Students who qualified for this funding were allocated £935 each for the academic year 2015-16.
 (Source – DfE website)

 The High School for Girls will use this money to support processes and systems which will ensure that students in vulnerable groups are able to access the full curriculum and personal support for any barriers that they have to learning.

 Examples of how the funding has been deployed this year:

 Costs of Year 7 Bonding Trip in September for Pupil/Service Premium students.
 The students visit Croft Farm in Tewkesbury with teaching staff to undertake induction and team building activities.
 These activities enable them to make the transition and settle to HSFG school life more quickly, encouraging greater chances of success.